olek/ormivore/notes.md

 ## Ideas

+- lazy coercion of attributes, at least dates
 - figure out how to allow for 'callbacks' implementation by creating wrapper repo
 - figure out how/when to do validation
 - add simple application using the ORMivore in addition to sample